Mirantis/mcc-on-equinix-terraform-templates/README.md

    5. [Finalize the bootstrap](https://docs.mirantis.com/container-cloud/latest/qs-equinixv2/qs-equinixv2/finalize-bootstrap.html).

-7. When the bootstrap completes, adjust the `routers_dhcp` value in `metros` terraform variable input with list of IP address(es) of the Ironic DHCP endpoint(s) placed in the management/regional cluster and re-run terraform, ansible playbook:
+7. When the bootstrap completes, adjust the `routers_dhcp` value in the `metros` Terraform variable input with the list of IP address(es) of the Ironic DHCP endpoint(s) placed in the management/regional cluster and re-run the following commands:

    ```bash
    terraform plan